Reconquista: Kingdom of Asturias (718–924)

-Pelagius' kingdom initially was little more than a gathering point for the existing guerrilla forces.
+Pelagius's kingdom initially was little more than a gathering point for the existing guerrilla forces.
 During the first decades, the Asturian dominion over the different areas of the kingdom was still lax, and for this reason it had to be continually strengthened through matrimonial alliances with other powerful families from the north of the Iberian Peninsula.
-Thus, Ermesinda, Pelagius' daughter, was married to Alfonso, Dux Peter of Cantabria's son.
+Thus, Ermesinda, Pelagius's daughter, was married to Alfonso, son of Dux Peter of Cantabria.
 Alfonso's son Fruela married Munia, a Basque from Álava, after crushing a Basque uprising (probably resistance).
 Their son is reported to be Alfonso II, while Alfonso I's daughter Adosinda married Silo, a local chief from the area of Flavionavia, Pravia.

 Alfonso's military strategy was typical of Iberian warfare at the time.
 Lacking the means needed for wholesale conquest of large territories, his tactics consisted of raids in the border regions of Vardulia.
 With the plunder he gained further military forces could be paid, enabling him to raid the Muslim cities of Lisbon, Zamora, and Coimbra.
 Alfonso I also expanded his realm westwards conquering Galicia.

 During the reign of King Alfonso II (791–842), the kingdom was firmly established, and a series of Muslim raids caused the transfer of the Asturian capital to Oviedo.
 The king is believed to have initiated diplomatic contacts with the kings of Pamplona and the Carolingians, thereby gaining official recognition for his kingdom and his crown from the Pope and Charlemagne.

 The bones of St. James the Great were proclaimed to have been found in Iria Flavia (present day Padrón) in 813 or probably two or three decades later.
 The cult of the saint was transferred later to Compostela (from Latin campus stellae, literally "the star field"), possibly in the early 10th century when the focus of Asturian power moved from the mountains over to Leon, to become the Kingdom of León or Galicia-Leon.
 Santiago's were among many saint relics proclaimed to have been found across north-western Hispania.
 Pilgrims started to flow in from other Iberian Christian realms, sowing the seeds of the later Way of Saint James (11–12th century) that sparked the enthusiasm and religious zeal of continental Christian Europe for centuries.

 Despite numerous battles, neither the Umayyads nor the Asturians had sufficient forces to secure control over these northern territories.
-Under the reign of Ramiro, famed for the highly legendary Battle of Clavijo, the border began to slowly move southward and Asturian holdings in Castile, Galicia, and Leon were fortified, and an intensive program of re-population of the countryside began in those territories.
-In 924 the Kingdom of Asturias became the Kingdom of León, when Leon became the seat of the royal court (it didn't bear any official name).
+Under the reign of Ramiro, famed for the Battle of Clavijo, the border began to slowly move southward and Asturian holdings in Castile, Galicia, and Leon were fortified, and an intensive program of re-population of the countryside began in those territories.
+In 924 the Kingdom of Asturias became the Kingdom of León, when Leon became the seat of the royal court.